-What type of properties qualify for an FHA home loan?
+What properties qualify for an FHA home loan?

 FHA loans often have lower loan limits than some conventional mortgages.
-You can see a per-county list that’s up-to-date for 2018 here, but for most counties in Illinois FHA loans can only pay off a property that costs $294,515 or less.
+You can see a per-country list that’s up-to-date for 2020 here, but for most counties in Illinois FHA loans can only pay off a property that costs $331,760 or less.

-In addition, properties have to meet certain eligibility requirements as described in the 21-page checklist in Chapter 3 of the Department of Housing and Urban Development’s Handbook 4150.2.
+In addition, properties have to meet certain eligibility requirements.
+You can check them out in the 21-page checklist in Chapter 3 of the Department of Housing and Urban Development’s Handbook 4150.2.

-The house will have to be appraised, which can be a bit of a hassle – but it’s worth it.
+The house will have to go through an inspection and appraisal.
+This can be a bit of a hassle – but it’s worth it.
 Most of these guidelines are safety standards; among other things, appraisers will look for:

 - Faulty HVAC system